dejvis06/java-multithreading/README.md

 ## Locks (LockTests)

-This test method demonstrates a simple example of a potential deadlock using ReentrantLocks.
+The test method demonstrates a simple example of a potential deadlock using ReentrantLocks.

 ### Thread Actions